How to Dehydrate Papaya: A Step-by-Step Guide to Perfectly Dried Fruit

 Checking for Done-ness

 Check the papaya slices periodically to make sure they don’t over dry.
-Properly dried papaya should be pliable and slightly leathery.
+Properly dried papaya should be chewy, similar to gummy candies, and slightly leathery.
+To test for dryness, drop a piece on a hard surface; it should click when dropped on the counter if fully dried.
+You can also squeeze a piece in your hand to check for flexibility and dryness.
 Overdried papaya becomes tough and loses its chewiness.
 Properly dehydrated raw papaya should have a vibrant color and a firm, yet flexible texture, making it ideal for snacks, trail mixes, and salads.

 Storing Dehydrated Papaya

 Once the papaya is dry to your liking, it’s time to store it.
 Place the dehydrated papaya in an airtight container to keep it fresh and prevent moisture from getting in.
-A vacuum sealed bag or glass jar with a tight lid works well.
+A vacuum sealed bag or glass jar with a tight lid works well, allowing for long-term use.

 Properly dehydrated steamed papaya should have a hard outer coating and a distinct dark red-orange color.
 Ensure the pieces do not stick together and feel dry yet somewhat flexible when handled.